-Since humankind has known himself, he has been in pursuit of perfection and creation of beauty.
-Even on the very early man-made handicrafts, ceramic dishes, his effort in making symmetrical forms, and creating beautiful colors and harmony are witnessed.
-Gradually, the man tried to develop this beauty in various fields as in building his house, created forms and spaces that despite being primitive, had harmony, practical and beautiful relations.
+Since humankind has known himself, he has been in pursuit of perfection and the creation of beauty.
+Even in the very early man-made handicrafts, and ceramic dishes, his effort in making symmetrical forms, and creating beautiful colors and harmony are witnessed.
+Gradually, the man tried to develop this beauty in various fields by building his house and creating forms and spaces that despite being primitive, had harmony, practical and beautiful relations.

-Among the lands that still possess signs of ancient life, Iranian Plateau is in excellent condition.
-All across the west Parthia, various sects of religions and Semitic deities were popular.
-Primitive religions, worship of mountains, waters, rivers, lakes, trees, and rocks, especially those called baetyla by Greeks, were so common.
+Among the lands that still possess signs of ancient life, the Iranian Plateau is in excellent condition.
+All across the west Parthia, various sects of religions, and Semitic deities were popular.
+Primitive religions, worship of mountains, waters, rivers, lakes, trees, and rocks, especially those called baetyl by Greeks, were so common.